 This film's opening prologue states: "This story is neither an accusation nor a confession, and least of all an adventure, for death is not an adventure to those stand face to face with it.
 It will try simply to tell of a generation of men who, even though they may have escaped its shells, were destroyed by the war . . . "

-Zasu Pitts was originally cast as Mrs. Bäumer (mother of Lew Ayres' character Paul Bäumer), but she was replaced by Beryl Mercer.
-Contrary to long-standing rumor, she did not appear in the silent version of this film simultaneously produced for theaters not yet wired for sound.
+Zasu Pitts was originally cast as Mrs. Bäumer (mother of Lew Ayres' character Paul Bäumer).
+Only the preview audience saw the version with Pitts.
+Because she was more known for comedy, the audience reportedly began laughing when Pitts appeared onscreen.
+Consequently all her scenes were re-shot, with Pitts being replaced by Beryl Mercer.
+Contrary to long-standing rumor, she did not appear in the silent version of this film that was simultaneously produced and released for theaters not yet wired for sound; nor does she appear in the international sound version.
 However, she DOES appear briefly in the original 1930 trailer for the silent version, a scene of her in bed.